 Get Started - Print a publication

 The main use of Microsoft Publisher 2010 is to produce high-quality print publications.
 These may be printed on a desktop printer or sent out to a copy shop or commercial print shop.
-For information to help you choose between these options see About choosing between desktop, copy shop, and commercial printing.
+For information to help you choose between these options see Printing: Choose between desktop, copy shop, and commercial printing.

 In this article you will be printing the tri-fold brochure created in Get Started - Create a publication article on a desktop printer.
 If you don’t have a desktop printer you can print the publication to the Microsoft XPS Document Writer, or you can install the Generic PS printer driver.
 The goal is to print the brochure on both sides of a single sheet of paper.